 Prerequisite: Admission by referral only through assessment This is the first course in reading development.
 It is designed to assist students in developing reading skills and becoming efficient and effective readers.
-The student concentrates on the major components of reading skills; visual and auditory discrimination, alphabet recognition, word attack, vocabulary and comprehension.
+The student concentrates on the major components of reading skills; visual and auditory discrimination, alphabet recognition, word attack,

-3 C/45 CH ENG 112 Career and Technical Reading I F, Sp, Sm
+ENG 112 3 C/45 CH Career and Technical Reading I